 Take a closer look at the agency's references to get an idea of the provider's skills.
 Has the provider already implemented similar or comparable projects?
 So he can certainly estimate your project better than someone else who has only guesses.
 The references, case studies and other project descriptions of the potential service providers are particularly important for the agency selection process.

 To get an informative, and thus assessable application, you should create an informative and detailed request.
-A request "I need a new modern online shop" is not informative enough to get meaningful applications.
+A request "I need a new modern online store" is not informative enough to get meaningful applications.
 It can also be a proper RFP (Request for Proposal) if you have the time and the clear expectations towards the applicants.

 Advice → Select the provider for the further consideration only if the application for the order and the references of the provider match.